Plutor/advent-of-code-2022/README.md

   1. Should I be creating objects to make code like day 5 a little more scrutable?
 * Objects have annoying boilerplate no matter how I do them (with or without named properties).
 I prefer neither.
 * The `... where ...` syntax is pretty useful, I should use that more.

+## Days of note

+* Day 8 was the first really challenging day.
+My first solution for part 1 was O(n^2) (or maybe worse?) and then part 2 made that infeasible.
+As of the 9th I still need to go back and redo part 2.